-Occasionally people have asked for photographic evidence of my 1980s street work while they forget that photographs in the 80s required film, developing and consequently money to waste.
+And now people have asked for photographic evidence of my 1980s street work while they forget that photographs in the 80s required film, developing and consequently money to waste.
 This would have been not only a ridiculous expense but also a ridiculous habit.
 Why would any sensible person record, and keep for posterity, evidence of what was considered a criminal act?
 And, I also thought, who would possibly want to see it?
 At that time, from the punk (as opposed to the hip hop) perspective, I never discovered a like-minded community of people doing the same thing as if it was an intrinsic part of their youth culture.
 It was never about gaining peer kudos so I never developed an identifiable tag.
 Firstly because I didn’t want to identify myself as the individual responsible for an act that would have been defined as criminal damage.
 Secondly, the graffiti tag was specifically identified as being part of a subculture that I didn’t feel represented my concerns at the time (the fellow punk vandals that I knew didn’t spray tags).
 Thirdly, whatever most punk graffiti was about (and its reasons were many and varied) it was never about the identity of the individual making it.

 Like the essence of the music I was listening to at the time it was generally about expressing anger at the unfairness of contemporary society without resorting to violence.
 This was pre-internet when the media was very limited and controlled so we decided to take a degree of that control back ourselves and pasted-up information about nuclear disarmament, animal rights, apartheid, pollution and a hundred other issues.
 All made possible with a spray can and stencil or crudely photocopied poster art.